Last updated on 2026-03-12

 Program Overview

-Humber’s Pharmacy Technician diploma program is designed to equip graduates with the necessary skills for a variety of careers in pharmacy settings, including community, hospital, industry, and long-term care.
+Humber’s Pharmacy Technician diploma program is designed to equip graduates with the essential skills and knowledge for a successful career in various pharmacy settings, including community, hospital, industry, and long-term care.
 The program emphasizes hands-on learning through simulated labs, ensuring low student-to-teacher ratios and access to expert faculty who are active in the pharmacy profession.
 Students benefit from learning directly from guest speakers who are industry experts.
-The curriculum is developed in consultation with practicing pharmacy professionals, focusing on essential competencies such as legal and ethical responsibilities, patient care, product distribution, health promotion, and effective communication.
-This comprehensive approach ensures that students gain valuable practical experience through simulated labs and placements, preparing them for successful careers in the pharmacy field.
+The curriculum is developed in consultation with practicing pharmacy professionals, focusing on key competencies such as legal and ethical responsibilities, patient care, and effective communication.
+This comprehensive approach ensures that students are well-prepared for real-world challenges in the pharmacy field.

 Program Structure

-The Pharmacy Technician program at Humber spans 4 semesters, providing a structured and comprehensive educational experience.
-Students can choose from various start dates, including January, May, and September, with different completion timelines based on their start date:
+The Pharmacy Technician program at Humber spans 4 semesters, providing a structured and intensive learning experience.
+Students can choose to start in either January or September, with the following options:

-- September starters complete the program in two academic years, including a summer break after the second semester.
+- September start: Complete the program in two academic years, including a summer break after the second semester.

-- January starters finish in four consecutive semesters without breaks.
+- January start: Complete the program in four consecutive semesters without breaks.

-This program offers an online option for students who prefer a more flexible learning environment.
-Additionally, it includes mandatory professional practicums, which provide essential workplace experience and industry contacts.
-Students will complete two unpaid five-week practicums in Semester 4, one in a retail/community pharmacy and another in a hospital pharmacy setting.
-This hands-on experience is crucial for applying theoretical knowledge in real-world scenarios.
+This program also offers an online option, allowing for flexibility in learning.
+A key component of the program is the mandatory professional practicum, which provides students with valuable workplace experience and industry contacts.
+Students will complete two unpaid five-week practicums under the supervision of a pharmacist or technician, one in a retail/community pharmacy and another in a hospital pharmacy setting.
+This hands-on experience is crucial for developing practical skills and enhancing employability.

 Featured Experiences

-- Mandatory professional practicums in both retail/community and hospital pharmacy settings.
+- Mandatory professional practicums that provide real-world experience in both community and hospital pharmacy settings.

 - Injection training as part of the curriculum, allowing students to administer injections upon graduation.